OSU Chemical Hygiene Plan-OLD

-Each laboratory will maintain an accurate inventory of all hazardous materials, as defined by OSHA rules, and will enter the data into the on-line inventory program managed by EH&S.
+Each laboratory will maintain a current accurate inventory of all hazardous materials, as defined by OSHA rules, and will enter the data into the on-line inventory program managed by EH&S.

 - Accident or over-exposure incident reports must be sent to EH&S and must be retained for 5 years.